Frequently Asked Questions

 Pre-K 4 SA encourages home visits because we are truly vested in your child’s success and that means family involvement.
 The key to our assured future educational success is weaving educational concepts into the home environment and weaving the love and warmth of the home environment into the classroom.
 We are grateful that our families welcome us into their homes and it’s these strong relationships that will help your child thrive.

 When you visit the classroom for Welcome Week, please bring the following supplies labeled with your child’s first and last name:

-• Complete change of clothes including top, bottoms, underwear and socks
+• Complete change of clothes including top, bottoms, underwear (training underwear, if needed) and socks.

 •1 box of tissues (does not need to be labeled).
 Each family will be asked to provide a second box in January.